 Your rights are the same.
 Many injury victims are hesitant to file a claim against a private homeowner, especially if it’s a friend.
 But the homeowner should not have to pay your claim out of pocket.
 Their property insurance will pay for it.

 Remember: a true friend wants to see you recover from your injury and get the medical care you need, without facing debt.
 Never talk yourself out of getting the help you need – especially if you are facing medical bills.

 Talk to an Augusta Premises Liability Lawyer for Free

 You may have a right to money for medical costs, missed work time, pain and suffering, and the impact the injury has had on your life.
-The best way to find out is to take a free consultation with an attorney.
+The best way to find out is to take a free consultation with an unsafe premises and property negligence attorney in Augusta.
 Don’t miss out on your rights.